sofa-framework/doc/components/mechanicalload/edgepressureforcefield.md

 <!-- generate_doc -->
 # EdgePressureForceField

-Apply a force on edges, distributed on the edge nodes
+Apply a force on edges, distributed on the edge nodes.

 ## Vec3d